isofit/isofit/docs/source/custom/installation.rst

 Known Incompatibilities
 =======================

-Ray may have compatability issues with older machines with glibc < 2.14.
+Ray may have compatibility issues with older machines with glibc < 2.14.

 .. _Conda: https://conda.io/docs/